buildpacks/rfcs/text/0000-run-image-sbom.md

 # Spec.
 Changes (OPTIONAL)
 [spec-changes]: #spec-changes
 Does this RFC entail any proposed changes to the core specifications or extensions?
-New field on the exporter.
-Potentially a new label.
+New fields on the exporter and rebaser.
+A new label on the app image to designate the layer containing the run image sbom.